 Difference between DoS attack and DDoS attack

-A DoS attack is executed by an individual computer only, whereas a network of devices does a DDoS attack.
+A DoS attack is executed by an individual computer only, whereas a network of devices makes a DDoS attack.

 The cumulative effect of DDoS attacks leads to substantially destructing more servers.

-DDoS attacks are detrimental to online business as they stop the flow or slow the website to a point where it becomes unusable.
+DDoS attacks are detrimental to online businesses as they stop the flow or slow the website to a point where it becomes unusable.